Sir David Beckham: King inspired suit I wore to receive knighthood

 “I looked at old pictures of him when he was quite young in morning suits and I was like, OK, that’s what I want to wear, so I gave it to my wife and she did it.”

-Sir David is known for his stylish clothing choices, and in 1998 was named most stylish man of the year by GQ magazine and he has modelled for the likes of H&M, Armani and Boss.

-He said he has felt emotional over the knighthood since he was recognised in the King’s Birthday Honours earlier this year, and that he has “always been a huge fan of the monarchy”.
+He said he has felt emotional over the knighthood since he was recognised in the King’s Birthday Honours earlier this year.

 “I’ve been very obviously lucky in my career to have won what I’ve won and done what I’ve done but to receive an honour like this, of a knight, is beyond anything that I ever thought that I would receive,” Sir David told PA.